EEE components for the European Service Module

 Alter Technology has been awarded a contract for procurement and testing of electronic components for the European Service Module of the new spacecraft, Orion Multi-Purpose Crew Vehicle (MPCV).

 The Orion mission, an ESA/NASA cooperative project, will be the next manned vehicle beyond Low Earth Orbit (LEO) and will enable manned missions to the Moon, Mars and asteroids.
-The new vehicle will be propelled by a service module based on the design and experience gained with the ATV, the ISS supply spacecraft with centralized procurement of the electronic components, in which ATN participated for almost 10 years.
+The new vehicle will be propelled by a service module based on the design and experience gained with the ATV, the ISS supply spacecraft with centralized procurement of the electronic components, in which Alter Technology participated for almost 10 years.
 The service module will provide propulsion, thermal control, water and gas to the inhabited module.

 This module is based on the design and the experience gained from the Automated Transfer Vehicle (ATV) developed and constructed by Airbus Defence and Space on behalf of ESA and used to carry supplies to the International Space Station.